''Learning is experience.

 Encouraging students to discuss topics in small groups promotes collaborative learning.

-Problem-solving Exercises
+Problem-Solving Exercises

 Presenting real-world problems and allowing students to solve them fosters critical thinking and application of knowledge.